nickjj/ansible-user/README.md

 ```
 ---

+# Optionally create and assign more groups than the default.
+If empty, users
+# will automatically be a part of their user's group, ie. deploy/deploy.
+user_groups: []

-user_name: deploy
+user_name: 'deploy'
+user_shell: '/bin/bash'
+user_enable_passwordless_sudo: True

+# If you do not want SSH keys to be copied, use an empty string.
+Keep in mind
+# if you do this, you won't be able to login!
-user_local_ssh_key_path: ~/.ssh/id_rsa.pub
+user_local_ssh_key_path: '~/.ssh/id_rsa.pub'
 ```

-The local SSH key path will be transferred from your workstation to the server(s) being provisioned.
+If set, the local SSH key path will be transferred from your workstation to the server(s) being provisioned.

 ## Example playbook